Andereoo/TkinterWeb/docs/source/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * The :attr:`on_link_click` configuration option can be used to assign a custom function to link clicks.
 Likewise :attr:`on_form_submit` can be used to handle form submissions.
 See the :doc:`api/htmlframe` for more information.
-* Like any other Tkinter widget, mouse and keyboard events can be bound to the :class:`~tkinterweb.HtmlFrame` widget.
-See the :doc:`usage` page for examples of binding navigation keys and opening menus on right-clicks.
+* Like any other Tkinter widget, mouse and keyboard events can be bound to the :class:`~tkinterweb.HtmlFrame` widget and associated HTML elements.
+See the :doc:`usage` page for more information.

 TkinterWeb is crashing
 ~~~~~~~~~~~~~~~~~~~~~~